-B. Reference to Land Use Plans (LUPs)
+B. Reference to Land Use Plan (LUP)

-The LUPs for the Sonoma-Gerlach and Paradise-Denio RAs were approved on July 9, 1982.
-The LUP (Management Framework Plan - Step III) decision was to manage for wild horses and burros in those HMAs where they existed prior to 1971 and to remove all wild horses and burros from the checkerboard Herd Areas (HAs).
+The LUP for the Sonoma-Gerlach RA was approved on July 9, 1982.
+The LUP (Management Framework Plan-Step III) decision was to manage for wild horses and burros in those HMAs where they existed prior to 1971, and to remove all wild horses and burros from the checkerboard Herd Areas (HAs).
+The appropriate Management Level (AML) for the HMA is 272 wild horses.
+Therefore, to fully implement the LUP decision to attain AML's, 549 wild horses need to be removed.